-Should the MWTF change their disposal methods or the biosolids generation and handling processes of the plant, the MWTF must notify the Executive Secretary at least 180 days in advance.
-This includes, but is not limited to, the addition or removal of any biosolids treatment units (e.g., digesters, drying beds, etc.) and/or any other change that would require a major modification of the permit.
+Should the MWRF change their disposal methods or the biosolids generation and handling processes of the site, MWRF must notify the Executive Secretary at least 180 days in advance.
+These changes include, but not limited to, methodology, testing, the addition or removal of any biosolids treatment equipment (e.g., machinery, drying beds, etc.) and/or any other change that may affect the quality of the biosolids or require a major modification of the permit.